computationalstylistics/computationalstylistics.github.io/_projects/07_chemical-linguistics.md

 ---

-This 5-year project entitled “Development of Computational Chemical Linguistics and its Applications to the Efficient Planning of Multistep Chemical Syntheses” and founded by the [National Science Centre](https://ncn.gov.pl/?language=en) (SYMFONIA 2014/12/W/ST5/00592), is a joint initiative of three research teams, based at the Institute of Organic Chemistry (Polish Academy of Sciences), the Institute of Mathematics (University of Warsaw) and at the Institute of Polish Language (Polish Academy of Sciences), representing three different disciplines: chemistry, computer sciences, and linguistics.
+This 5-year project entitled “Development of Computational Chemical Linguistics and its Applications to the Efficient Planning of Multistep Chemical Syntheses” and founded by the [National Science Centre](https://ncn.gov.pl/?language=en) (SYMFONIA 2014/12/W/ST5/00592), is a joint initiative of three research teams, based at the Institute of Organic Chemistry (Polish Academy of Sciences), the Institute of Mathematics (University of Warsaw) and at the Institute of Polish Language (Polish Academy of Sciences), representing three different disciplines: chemistry, computer science, and linguistics.

 The project’s PI is prof. Bartosz Grzybowski from the Institute of Organic Chemistry (Polish Academy of Sciences) and the Ulsan National Institute of Science and Technology.
 The linguistic team has been represented by the following scholars: